-Mr. Hargreaves currently represents the cities of Palm Desert, Indian Wells, Coachella, Needles and San Jacinto in various capacities.
+Robert W. Hargreaves practices general municipal, land use and energy law.
+He is a partner in the Municipal Law practice group of Best Best & Krieger LLP.
+Bob is the city attorney for the City of Palm Desert and represents the cities of Indian Wells, Coachella, Needles and San Jacinto in various capacities.
 He is general counsel to the Salton Sea Authority, the Valley Sanitary District and the Mt.
 San Jacinto Winter Park Authority.

-In addition to general representation of local governmental entities, Mr. Hargreaves focuses on land use law.
-Mr. Hargreaves has assisted both public and private clients in the entitlement process for large desert development projects.
+In addition to general representation of local governmental entities, Bob focuses on land use law.
+He has assisted both public and private clients in the entitlement process for large desert development projects.
 He has also represented public agencies in multi-party negotiations regarding use of Colorado River water and groundwater management.
-Mr. Hargreaves has litigated land use, environmental, takings and Native American law issues before state and federal courts and administrative agencies, and has represented both Native American tribes and private individuals with respect to Native American law disputes.
+Bob has litigated land use, environmental, takings and Native American law issues before state and federal courts and administrative agencies, and has represented both Native American tribes and private individuals with respect to Native American law disputes.

-Mr. Hargreaves sits on the Board of Directors of the Coachella Valley Economic Partnership and is a leader of its Renewable Energy Roundtable.
-He sits on the advisory board of the U.C.
-Riverside's Southern California Research Institute for Solar Energy (SCRISE) and Wilson Center for Sustainable Energy and Environmental Systems.
+Bob sits on the board of directors of the Coachella Valley Economic Partnership and is a leader of its Renewable Energy Roundtable.
+He also serves on the boards of directors of the Friends of the Desert Mountains and the Palm Springs Air Museum.
+Bob previously served on the advisory boards of the UC Riverside's Southern California Research Institute for Solar Energy (SCRISE) and Wilson Center for Sustainable Energy and Environmental Systems.
 He is past-president of the Family YMCA of the Desert, a charter member of the Coachella Valley Autism Society of America, and has been an assistant Boy Scout leader.